 Eventually the couple moved to the San Francisco Bay Area so that Juan could pursue a career in biotechnology.
 Anita retired from her nursing career to stay at home to raise their four children, while pursuing piano studies through the Adult Extension Division at the San Francisco Conservatory of Music.

 Juan has been engaged in all aspects of drug discovery and development for more than 30 years.
 Since 2015, he has been leading Research & Development (R&D) in the area of cancer immunotherapies at Arcus Biosciences, a start-up company he co-founded in 2015.
 Prior to that, he was co-founder and President/Head of R&D at Flexus Biosciences.

 Throughout the years, Anita worked with several non-profit organizations in her community, dedicated to education.
-Anita now runs the BCF with help from her four grown children and Juan.
-Their greatest joy in life is their family and helping a new generation of students attend and succeed in school and college.
+Anita and Juan now run the Bella C. Foundation with help from their four grown children.
+Their greatest joy in life is their family and helping a new generation of students attend and succeed in school, college and life.